Warren Moon: Houston Oilers

 Moon's decision to enter the NFL touched off a bidding war for his services, won by the Houston Oilers, led by Hugh Campbell, his head coach for his first five seasons in Edmonton.
 Gifford Nielsen—the starting quarterback in 1983—retired after Moon joined the team, stating that Moon becoming the starter was inevitable.
-Moon had a difficult adjustment period, but threw for a franchise-record 3,338 yards in his first season in 1984, but Campbell was just at the helm and did not finish the 1985 season.
-When new head coach Jerry Glanville found ways to best use Moon's strong arm in 1986, the team began having success.
+Moon threw for a franchise-record 3,338 yards in his first season in 1984, but Campbell was just at the helm and did not finish the 1985 season.
 In the strike-marred 1987 season, the Oilers posted a 9–6 record, their first winning season since 1980.
 In his first postseason game in the NFL, Moon threw for 237 yards and a touchdown in the Oilers' 23–20 overtime victory over the Seattle Seahawks in the Wild Card Round of the playoffs.

 Prior to the 1989 season, Moon signed a five-year, $10-million contract extension, which made him the highest-paid player in the NFL at that time.
 In 1990, Moon led the league with 4,689 passing yards.
 He also led the league in attempts (584), completions (362), and touchdowns (33), and tied Dan Marino's record with nine 300-yard games in a season.
 That included throwing for 527 yards against Kansas City on December 16, 1990, the second-most passing yards ever in a single game.
 The following season, Moon again led the league in passing yards, with 4,690.
 At the same time, Moon joined Marino and Dan Fouts as the only quarterbacks to post back-to-back 4,000-yard seasons.
 Moon also established new NFL records that season with 655 attempts and 404 completions.